dhis2/training-docs/content/analytic_tools/tg_maps.md

     6. Review the map data table
     7. Create split view, timeline and bubble maps

-# Time needed for this session
+## Time needed for this session

-Live demo:~ 1.5 hours
+Live demo: 1.5 hours

 Hands-on exercises: 1.5 hours

-1-graded assignment : ~ 1 hour
+1-graded assignment : 1.5 hours

-# Background on this topic/module
+## Background on this topic/module

 The Maps app allows you to do thematic mapping of areas and points, view facilities based on classifications, and visualize catchment areas for each facility.
 You can define custom legend sets and link them to indicators.

 Maps is a great tool to understand the geographical distribution of data.
 The Maps tool integrates seamlessly with the Data Visualiser and Maps tools.
 You can at any time choose to visualise your map as a chart or table, and switch back to map view again.

-# Best practices, tips & tricks
+## Best practices, tips & tricks

 1. Try not to put many overlapping layers on a map that will be difficult to interpret
 2. Use different color schemes when displaying multiple layers on a map

-# Preparations
+## Preparations

 Go through the Live demo step by step a few times before doing the actual demo for participants.